connorvoigt/Venture/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Backend Scripts

+In the backend directory, you can run:

+### 'python scrapeApp.py'

+Starts the backend server.

-## Available Scripts
+## Frontend Scripts

-In the project directory, you can run:
+In the frontend directory, you can run:

 ### `npm start`